Chapter 8: What We Didn't Want to Do

 BIRDIE –

 We looooved extra-crispy, Kentucky Fried Chicken.
-I've always been a fan of fried chicken!
+I've always been a fan of fried chicken!birdie fried chicken

 Once we counted out all our change to the cashier.
 To the penny, we had just enough to buy two dinners!
 It was heaven-on-earth!